 New product designs trending right now are collapsable bathtubs for babies, swings, floor mats, and play gyms.
-Baby folding bathtubs are designed to store easily and save room in your home without compromising the full-size tub for your baby.
+Baby folding bathtubs designed to store easily save room in your home without compromising the full-size tub for your first baby.
 In-sink baby bathtubs are a good option for small spaces as there are little inflatable tubs and those designed for use in showers.

 So whenever possible, choose collapsible items, including strollers, high chairs, and swings.
 Of course, you’ll want to check Consumer Reports or other reputable buying guides for safety reports as well as unbiased pros and cons to a specific piece of gear.